 Caryl Park was donated to the Town of Dover by George E. Chickering in 1917.

 It is an 83 acre parcel of land that is designated to Dover residents as a Public Park forever, and to be used for Recreational use.
-Caryl Park borders Noanet Woodlands, which is owned by the Trustees of Reservations.
-Today, people of all ages can be found enjoying the land at Caryl Park in many different ways.
-Whether families are there for sporting events, to play in the playground, play a round of tennis, shoot some hoops, or just go for a nice walk, there is something everyone can enjoy.
+The Caryl Park property borders Noanet Woodlands, which is owned by the Trustees of Reservations.

-Click the map below, for directions to the Caryl Park & Playfields properties:
+Click the map below, for directions to Caryl Park and Caryl Playfield

 “Carry-In, Carry-Out” Trash Policy

 The Parks & Recreation Commission’s Carry-In Carry-Out trash policy is in effect at both Caryl Park and the Chickering Playfields.
 This policy was suggested by the Dover Recycling Committee after several seasons of over-flowing trash bins.
 Several other towns have similar policies in place and we have seen positive results.
 The goal of the new policy is to eliminate litter and improve disposal of trash, and also help teach players and parents to be responsible for their waste.
 Signage is posted at both parks, in multiple locations.

 For health and safety reasons, dogs are not allowed (on leash or off leash) at Caryl Park or Chickering Playfields.